sakoula/XiaoMi-Air-6200U/README.md

 * Internal Wifi is not working *see Wi-Fi section for alternatives*
 * improve bettery life using a `CPUFriendDataProvider.kext` and `CPUTune.kext`
 * When sleeping by closing LID on wake loosing USB
-* Bluetooth works if using a VM to inject the FW
+* ~~Bluetooth works if using a VM to inject the FW~~ (February 2020 For Catalina [IntelBluetooth.1.0.2](https://github.com/zxystd/IntelBluetoothFirmware/releases/download/1.0.2/IntelBluetooth.zip) is used)

 If you face another problem please open a issue.